ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

   such as content, predictions, recommendations, or decisions.

 AI Training:
-: The application of machine learning to data to produce or improve a model for an artificial intelligence system.
+: The use of data to produce or improve an artificial intelligence system.

 Asset:
 : A digital file or stream of data, usually with associated metadata.